dynverse/dynverse/common_commands.md

 ===========================================================

-Check out all devel branches, if they exist:
+Check out all devel branches, if they exist.
+First exit detached state if applicable.

 ```bash
 git submodule foreach 'if [ `git status | grep detached | wc -l` = 1 ]; then git checkout master; else echo not detached; fi'